w7sst/MorseRunner/.github/DEVELOPERS.md

 1 - Production builds are currently created for each release by W7SST

-perform builds via github actions? if not then maybe GitLab, Travis or Jenkins?

 In conclusion, thank you for volunteering to help improve this project.
 We all look forward to your contributions!